Skip to main content

 Final thoughts

-When an employee doesn’t turn up, it’s easy to get wrapped up in short term problems - such as the small matter of who’s going to cover for them - but you can’t lose sight of the long term problems.
+When an employee is AWOL from work, it’s easy to get wrapped up in short-term problems (such as the small matter of who’s going to cover for them or the frustration at the employee's expense), but you can’t lose sight of the long-term problems.

 If you still struggle to find cover for shifts at short notice, it might be worthwhile to revisit your approach to rota planning.
 How about software that notifies all employees with a certain role when a shift becomes available?